DhrubaDC1/share2Drive/README.md

-# Google Drive File Downloader
+# Google Drive File Uploader

 ## Overview

-A simple Python script to download files from Google Drive using file IDs, supporting both public and private files.
-The script includes progress tracking and creates the destination file if it doesn't exist.
+A Python script to upload files to Google Drive using the Google Drive API.
+This script supports both small and large file uploads, provides progress tracking, and makes the uploaded file public.

 ## Features

-- Download public and private files from Google Drive.
+- Upload files to Google Drive.
-- Progress tracking during download.
+- Supports progress tracking (upload speed, percentage).
-- Automatic creation of the destination file and directory.
+- Automatically creates the file if it doesn't exist.
+- Makes uploaded files public and retrieves the shareable link.

 ## Requirements